schneider-profits/guff/install-prk-linux.md

 ```

-From within the launcher set the path for the compatibility tool (/usr/bin/wine and ~/.wine-prk)
+From within the launcher set the path for the compatibility tool (/usr/bin/wine and ~/.wine-prk) and save.

+Note: The Launcher will sometimes crash at this step.
+If it does, save some other settings like the resolution, and exit the Launcher.
+That should generate the LauncherSettings.json file where we can update the path to the compatibility tool manually.

-The following game settings seems to work well: Device - HAL, Resolution - what your screen is, Mode - Fullscreen, DirectX Layer - None
+Moving on, the following game settings seems to work well: Device - HAL, Resolution - what your screen is, Mode - Fullscreen, DirectX Layer - None

 Using other settings than this may or may not work for you.